In the digital marketing landscape, creating a converting customer journey can be what separates a business from success and failure.

 Once you have fine-tuned your messaging, tone of voice, and branding, it is time to start spreading your marketing messages across all your channels including PPC, SEO influencer marketing, and social networks.

-According to the 2019 social media report by Statista, around 45% of the global population are social media users.
-Thus, your social media marketing messages have the potential of reaching wide audiences and creating a bigger follower and subscriber list.
+According to the 2019 social media report by Statista, around 45% of the global population are on social networks.

-When using social media to increase potential audience growth, one should keep in mind that there are plenty of opportunities outside of PPC campaigns or ads.
+When using social platforms to increase potential audience growth, one should keep in mind that there are plenty of opportunities outside of PPC campaigns or ads.

 Once audiences started noticing the brand, they quickly moved through the customer journey and to the consideration stage and then to the conversion stage.

-Keep in mind that marketing automation is crucial to their success since vitamins are exhaustible product, creating business growth means reselling the vitamins.
+Keep in mind that marketing automation is crucial to their customer journey success since vitamins are exhaustible products, creating business growth means reselling the vitamins.

 Marketing automation software would help a brand like this keep in touch with customers after the first purchase, offering items that relate to the vitamins, or bigger packs in order to grow the revenue.

-All this through one simple hashtag, used by social media influencers.
+All this through one simple hashtag, used by influencers on popular social networking sites.

 5. Build Your Contact/Subscriber List